Punktum-dk/sandbox-environment-specification/README.md

 - [DK Hostmaster EPP Service Specification: create host](https://github.com/DK-Hostmaster/epp-service-specification#create-domain)
 - [DK Hostmaster RP Service Specification: Name Server Application](https://github.com/DK-Hostmaster/rp-service-specification#name-server-application)

+<a id="id-control"></a>
+### ID-control

+The requirement for ID-control cannot currently by bypassed.

+The ID-control process and features are quite rigid in their implementation, so it is not possible to bypass this essential requirement of the registration process.

+<a id="role-acceptance-for-role-invitations"></a>
+### Role Acceptance For Role Invitations

+Currently it is possible to change roles on domain names for the roles of billing contact and proxy, required that the initiating user holds the right privileges.

+The accept of the role, concluding the process cannot be completed currently.

+To bypass this, it is recommended to appoint from own registrar account group.

 [DKHMLOGO]: https://www.dk-hostmaster.dk/sites/default/files/dk-logo_0.png
 [GHAMKDBADGE]: https://github.com/DK-Hostmaster/sandbox-environment-specification/workflows/Markdownlint%20Action/badge.svg